sam-wee/edb-osp/_resources/0-covid-19.md

 - Comply with requests for nasal swab tests at immigration checkpoints if you are asked to, even if you are asymptomatic.

-- Serve out your 14-day Stay-Home Notice upon entering Singapore.
-We know you miss your loved ones, but please practice safe distancing.
+- Serve out your 14-day Stay-Home Notice (SHN) upon entering Singapore. **Returning Singapore residents who have travelled to the United Kingdom and United States will serve out their SHNs at hotels instead of at home.** We know you miss your loved ones, but please practice safe distancing.
 If possible, stay at a temporary accommodation.
 We have negotiated special rates with hotels [here](http://go.gov.sg/sgn-shnaccom).

 - Maintain a record of who you come into close contact with.
 Example: Take note of the taxi or private hire vehicle number.
 [Download TraceTogether](http://go.gov.sg/traceapp) for better contact tracing efforts if you have a SG number.
 This can be your friend /parent's phone number.